Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Starting position: Lie on your back with your knees bent and your feet flat.

-• Hand Placement: Place your hands naturally on your hips.
+• Hand placement: Place your hands naturally on your hips.

 Keep in mind :

-• Keep your shoulders firmly anchored to the ground.
+• Keep your shoulders firmly grounded.

 • Breathe deeply throughout the movement.